timgrossmann/StorageSystem/README.md

 <h4>Running JavaFX with Maven</h4>
 <p>The first small problem was to get JavaFX running with Maven.
 Since i wanted to use the Logging-Framework Log4J, Maven was pretty easy to use and a good choice. <br />
 <b>Problem</b> : Deploying JavaFX as .jar to be executed via the commanline <br />
-<b>Solution</b>: Using the "JavaFX Maven Plugin" from https://github.com/javafx-maven-plugin/javafx-maven-plugin</p>
+<b>Solution</b>: Using the "JavaFX Maven Plugin" from https://github.com/javafx-maven-plugin/javafx-maven-plugin and building the .jar file on a PC/MAC/Linux computer</p>

 <br />